-Apart of Vancouver Dispatch Operations is the new Patient Transfer Coordination Centre (PTCC) which is a central coordination hub for all patient movements between dedicated hospital facilities for the entire province of BC.
-The PTCC coordinates approximately 350 request for transport a day and is also responsible for coordinating and providing air and ground Critical Care Transports.
-These transports are primarily within the B.C. but can be international.
+A part of Vancouver Dispatch Operations is the new Patient Transfer Coordination Centre (PTCC), which is a central coordination hub for all patient movements between dedicated hospital facilities for the entire province of BC.
+The PTCC coordinates approximately 350 requests for transport a day and is also responsible for coordinating and providing air and ground critical care transports.
+These transports are primarily within BC but can be international.

-Serving all of Vancouver Island, Powell River and the surrounding Gulf Islands Victoria Dispatch Operations Centre receives on average 250-300 emergency calls per day.
+Serving all of Vancouver Island, Powell River and the surrounding Gulf Islands, the Vancouver Island Dispatch Operations Centre in Langford receives on average 250-300 emergency calls per day.

-More than the calm and reassuring voice on the other end the phone; EMCTs and EMDs are the first point of contact in life and death situations, providing vital information to paramedic crews and hospitals.
-Directing Basic Life Support and Advanced Life Support ambulances, and air ambulances when needed, these dedicated professionals also communicate with first responders, search and rescue and police to ensure the right people and resources are on scene.
+More than the calm and reassuring voice on the other end the phone, EMCTs and EMDs are the first point of contact in life-or-death situations, providing vital information to paramedic crews and hospitals.
+Directing Basic Life Support and Advanced Life Support ambulances, and air ambulances when needed, these dedicated professionals also communicate with first responders, search-and-rescue and police to ensure the right people and resources are on scene.